jessiemar-mar/jessiemar-portfolio/final-project-part-one.md

 - Framing Point: Arts and culture are not just leisure activities — they are major contributors to the economy and employment, making museums vital players in this ecosystem.

 ### 2. Importance of Museums – Public Participation and Engagement
-- **2020 Arts Basic Survey**: Forms of arts participation (live events vs. personally creating art).
+- **2020 Arts Basic Survey**: Forms of arts participation (Attend or Visit Art vs. Use a Device to Access Art).
 Selected from Top 10 states based on SMU DataArts Arts Vibry ranking in 2024.
 - **Measuring the Art**: How Often Do People Attend and/or Consume Arts?
 - Framing Point: Museums are a key touchpoint for cultural participation, proving their relevance to both local and national audiences.